intersective/app/README.md

 * CUSTOM_INTERCOM - intercom details
 * CUSTOM_APPKEY - Appkey used to talk to the API
 * CUSTOM_PUSHERKEY - pusherKey used
+* CUSTOM_FILESTACK_SIGNATURE - the filestack signature
+* CUSTOM_FILESTACK_POLICY - the filestack policy
-* FILESTACK_SIGNATURE - the signature used by filestack
+* CUSTOM_FILESTACK_VIRUS_DETECTION - the filestack virus detection policy
-* FILESTACK_POLICY - the policy used by filestack
+* CUSTOM_FILESTACK_KEY - the filestack key